The importance of buyer personas for inbound

 More specifically, the job roles of the key decision makers involved in making purchases of your goods and services.

-Rather than making a best guess, analyse your existing customer base, and pick the brains of your sales team.
+Rather than making the best guess, analyse your existing customer base, and pick the brains of your sales team.
 This will help you better identify the people you need to target.

 Each job role comes with its own business pains and it is important that you understand your target audience well enough to know what they are.